-We've spent a lot of time covering the responsibilities and etiquette for the bride and her bridesmaids at the wedding, today we wanted to run through some of the duties and things the parents of the groom may be expected to carry out at their sons wedding!
+We've covered the responsibilities and etiquette for the bride and her bridesmaids at the wedding.
+However, today we wanted to run through some of the groom's parents' duties and things they may be expected to carry out at their sons' wedding!

 Who walks the groom down the aisle?